StevenTammen/bibledocs.org/content/about-the-site.md

 So now that we have been justified by faith, let us take hold of the peace [we have] with God [the Father] through our Lord Jesus Christ.
 {{% /original-translation %}}

 The King James Version does something similar, but added words in the KJV are italicized instead of using brackets.
-The main difference in what I do vs. what the KJV does is frequency -- I add many more words as a general principle than does the KJV.
+The main difference in what I do vs. what the KJV does is frequency -- I generally add many more words than does the KJV.
 The goal is to make the meaning of the text as clear as possible.

 In addition to inferred words, I also make use of explanatory remarks in parentheses.
 To avoid ambiguity with parenthetical statements that are part of the actual text, all of the explanatory remarks I add begin with abbreviations, while I will never translate words that are part of the actual text with abbreviations.
 Here's the full list of abbreviations that can introduce my explanatory remarks: